 2. Wired intercoms

-The difference between a wired vs. wireless intercom system is its connection to the internet.
-All intercoms require some form of wiring — some just require more wiring than others.
+The difference between a wired and wireless intercom system is its connection to the Internet.
+All intercoms require some form of wiring—some require more wiring than others.

-Cost-effective building intercom systems only require wiring at the location they’re installed.
-For example, you’ll need wiring to power your intercom and connect it to your electronic or magnetic door lock.
+Cost-effective building intercom systems only require wiring at the location where they’re installed.
+For example, you’ll need wiring to connect your intercom to your electronic or magnetic door lock.

 Other intercoms require wiring throughout the entire building.
 For example, you might need to run wiring from every substation back to the base station at the property’s entryway.

 Pro tip: We recommend connecting your intercom directly to the internet with a Cat 5/6 ethernet cable.
-Not only will this make your intercom system more secure, but it will also reduce the chance of interference from other wireless devices and electrical signals.
+This will make your intercom system more secure and reduce the chance of interference from other wireless devices and electrical signals.

 3. Audio intercoms